Schloss Herberstein: Zoo

 Wild animals in the Herberstein Zoo.

 The keeping of wild animals has a long tradition in Herberstein.
 It can be tracked back to the 17th century, the first time fallow deer were kept in Austria.
 At the end of 1960 Herberstein was converted into a zoo where visitors could see animals from all five continents.
 At that time the castle was opened to the public for the first time, too.
 Today the Herberstein Zoo is very well designed and has the largest cheetah park in Europe.
 It includes a remodeled ski-lift, forcing the cheetah to catch their food, which is hauled by the ski-lift at fast pace.

 Public Administration

-After the conviction of Andrea Herberstein (born Untersteiner) for serious commercial fraud in connection with the misuse of state subsidies granted to the Herberstein Zoo, the zoo is now managed by the Styrian Tiergarten GmbH, which is owned by Styria.
+After the conviction of Andrea Herberstein (born Untersteiner) for serious commercial fraud in connection with the misuse of state subsidies granted to the Herberstein Zoo, the zoo's management changed to the Styrian Tiergarten GmbH, which is owned by Styria.